Open Weekdays 7:30 to 5

 Trust the foam experts at Mac's Upholstery to recommend a polyurethane foam or memory foam that best fits your individual needs.
 We'll custom cut foam to size for couch cushion replacement.
-You may also purchase uncut blocks of furniture foam, foam for upholstery and chair foam at Mac's.
+You may also purchase uncut blocks of high density foam, furniture foam, foam for upholstery and chair foam at Mac's.

 Do you need to replace sofa foam cushions, chair cushions, boat cushions or cushion foam?
 The experts at Mac's Upholstery help you choose the correct foam for upholstery projects.
 You'll find dozens of samples inside our Ballard showroom.
 Select the polyurethane foam or memory foam with the perfect density, surface firmness, surface feel, support and firmness retention characteristics.

-If you need couch foam, foam for couch cushions, foam cushions cut to size or furniture foam cushions, give us a call.
+If you need high density foam, couch foam, foam for couch cushions, foam cushions cut to size or furniture foam cushions, give us a call.

-Polyurethane foam comes in a myriad of forms.
+Polyurethane foam for chair and sofa cushions comes in a myriad of forms.
 During the production process a manufacturer will adjust the properties of the polyurethane to achieve a desired strength, comfort level and durability.
 This flexibility in form makes polyurethane great for all sorts of uses.
-Because the most common grades are durable and elastic, it's an ideal cushioning material for furniture.
+Because the most common grades are durable and elastic, it's an ideal for furniture and chair cushions.

 Memory foam was developed at NASA's Ames Research Center in the mid-sixties.
 It's made from polyurethane with additional chemicals to make it more gummy and dense.